 - Use black or graphite tiles where tyres will sit.

 Can I use a Floor Jack on Ecotile?

 Ecotile is extremely tough and hardwearing.
 It is a vinyl product so it will compress under heavy loads but will always return to its original shape.
 Please check our product overview page, or contact us on [email protected] or call +44 1582 219009 to identify which product would be most suitable for your application.

 Do the tiles require sealant?

-No, however the application of 2 to 3 three coats of a floor sealer will give the floor a high gloss appearance and make cleaning slightly easier in the long term.
+No, however the application of 2 to 3 coats of a floor sealer will give the floor a high gloss appearance and make cleaning slightly easier in the long term.

 How can I cut tiles?

 You can cut them with a guillotine, hacksaw or jigsaw.

 Cutting Allowance & Wastage

 What cutting allowance / wastage factor should I allow – We recommend that you allow a 4% wastage factor for the 500/7, 500/ESD and 500/10 tiles and a 6% wastage factor for the 500/6 and 500/5 tiles.
 To make your calculations 100% correct, measure to the nearest 25 centimeters on the 500/7, 500/ESD and 500/10 tiles and 50 centimeters on the 500/6 and 500/5 tiles.